-Somatoform/psychosomatic disorder, also known as somatic symptom disorder (SSD), is a mental health condition that causes an individual to experience physical bodily symptoms in response to psychological distress.
+Somatoform disorder, also known as somatic symptom disorder (SSD) or psychosomatic disorder, is a mental health condition that causes an individual to experience physical bodily symptoms in response to psychological distress.

 Young people particularly find it difficult to express their feelings and because of this, it is likely that psychological distress is expressed as physical (somatic) symptoms.
 In light of this, it is thought that up to 10% of children in the UK that complain of aches and pains (stomach aches, joint pains, headaches, etc.) are given a diagnosis of 'medically unexplained symptoms (MUS)'.
 It also impacts a large proportion of adults who attend the GP.

 The mind and the body are very much connected and there are many ways in which physical and psychological symptoms interact.
 For patients who repeatedly present with somatoform disorder symptoms that are medically unexplained, it is vital to consider underlying psychological issues.
 This could include the presence of co-existing disorders such as:

 There are different types of somatoform disorder, including chronic fatigue syndrome (CFS) and dissociative (conversion) disorder, which you can read more about in this article.
 There are different ways of managing psychosomatic disorders, including:

 - Individual psychological work

 - Family therapy